JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 ## Test results overview
 Below is an overview of tests undertaken, results of tests are stored in an Excel document for functionality and accessible reasons.
-Please see [logs-and-issues.xlsx](logs-and-issues.xlsxx) on the GitHub repository.
+Please downoad the [logs-and-issues.xlsx](logs-and-issues.xlsx) from the GitHub repository or [view on Dropbox](https://www.dropbox.com/s/jg8cewama480tzr/logs-and-issues.xlsx?dl=0).

 | Test             | Homepage | About us | Fundraise | Events & Collections | Contact us | Donate |